xm1000z/pdf-v2/README.md

 ## TODOs

+- [ ] Fix issue in prod: Failed to fetch RSC payload for blob:
 - [ ] Add newlines for summaries (try to add them automatically every 5 sentences)
 - [ ] Feedback from Youssef: Increase line spacing by 50%
 - [ ] Show a toast when PDF is shared + copy the link to the clipboard